paaranchice/paaranchice/README.md

 ### ❓ Frequently Asked Questions (FAQ)

 **Q: What is Nano Banana 2?**
-A: Nano Banana 2 is a next-generation AI image model powered by Google's Gemini 2.0 Flash architecture.
+A: Nano Banana 2 (also frequently searched globally as **[nano banana 2 ia](https://nanaimg.app/)**) is a next-generation AI image model powered by Google's Gemini 2.0 Flash architecture.
 It offers significant improvements in text rendering accuracy, prompt adherence, and photorealistic quality compared to previous generations.

 **Q: How do I generate a 1280x700 image?**
 A: Select a custom aspect ratio close to 16:9 in the resolution settings, then set the output width to 1280.
 The AI will automatically calculate the matching height, or you can crop/resize it later using our built-in editor.